Gordinho and Kotei officially part ways with Kaizer Chiefs | Goal.com

 "The defender will join Bidvest Wits on a 2,5-year contract, while the Ghanaian midfielder’s contract has been terminated by mutual agreement," a club statement read.

-Kotei joined the Glamour Boys from Tanzanian champions Simba just before the current season.The midfield maestro reflected on his short spell with Amakhosi when speaking on the club's official website.
+Kotei joined the Glamour Boys from Tanzanian champions Simba SC just before the current season.The midfielder reflected on his short spell with Amakhosi when speaking on the club's official website.

 “I like to thank the club’s Chairman, Kaizer Motaung, for the warm reception he gave me and also Bobby Motaung for the love and care he showed me,” Kotei said.